DavidCary/react-measured-grid/docs/index.md

 # react-measured-grid API

-`react-measured-grid` display a virtualized grid with dynamically measured rows and columns in a scrollable viewing window.
+`react-measured-grid` displays a virtualized grid with dynamically measured rows and columns in a scrollable viewing window.

 The package provides three commonly used classes: